open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

   stability:
     development: [<pick the signals supported: logs, metrics, traces.
 For extension, use "extension">]
   codeowners:
-    active: [<github account of the sponsor, such as alice>, <your github account if you are already an OpenTelemetry member>]
+    active: [<github account of the sponsor, such as alice>, <your GitHub account if you are already an OpenTelemetry member>]
 ```
 - Run `make gengithub` to generate the updated `.github/CODEOWNERS` file.
 - Run `make generate-gh-issue-templates` to add your component to the dropdown list in the issue templates.